benmeyersUSC/benmeyersUSC.github.io/_posts/2024-11-28-hamming-codes.md

 ### Enter Claude Shannon and John Hamming
 While working at Bell Laboratories, these two pioneered Error-Correcting Codes in binary data that could first just detect errors, then eventually finding ways to precisely locate and thus fix errors in binary.
-**Shannon and Hamming sought to answer the question: *can we devise a protocol to encode and decode messages in binary with some mechanism that can detect and then fix any unintended errors?***
+**Shannon and Hamming sought to answer a groundbreaking question: *Can we develop a method to encode binary messages in a way that not only detects errors but also corrects them efficiently?***

 If we wanted to send, for example, the four-bit code ```1011``` , how could we embed within it a minimal set of additional bits to aide in error-correction?
 We could definitely imagine ways